Spede Pasanen: Film director career

 Spede continued to experience success with Speedy Gonzales – noin 7 veljeksen poika and the tragic comedy Jussi Pussi both released in 1970.
 Speedy Gonzales performed well, despite Vesa-Matti Loiri being absent due to a leg injury just prior to shooting (he instead received a writing credit).
 Spede had to finance most of his films during this period due to his poor relations with the Finnish Film Foundation.
+Jussi Pussi was written and directed by Kokkonen, while Pasanen was responsible for the production but did not appear in the film and was not interested in the plot.
+The film is completely unlike Pasanen's previous films, as it is more romantic and melancholic than Pasanen's earlier screwball comedies.
+The film is about the great love between two penniless students during the political and sexual student radicalism of its time.
+The film gathered about 167 thousand viewers, which was enough to cover the production costs.